Introduction to Ray Tracing Algorithm

 Ray tracing algorithm became quite popular due to its feature of realistic stimulation of lighting.
 This is quite efficient over other rendering techniques like scanline ray casting.
 Reflection and shadow effects are quite simple results of using ray tracing algorithm.
 The biggest disadvantage, however, is its performance but it is still quite advantageous over other rendering methods like scanline.

 This has been a guide to Ray tracing algorithm.
-Here we discussed the Concept, History, Uses, and Types of Ray tracing algorithm.
+Here we discussed the basic concept, how it works, along with uses, and types of Ray tracing algorithm.
 You can also go through our other suggested articles to learn more –